-A couple of years ago, I decided to dress up my chocolate crinkle cookies with a candy cane kiss, and the resulting cookie was a hit.
+A couple of years ago, I decided to dress up my chocolate crinkle cookies with a candy cane kiss, and the resulting cookie, Chocolate Candy Cane Blossoms, was a hit.
 It’s extremely rich, but the combination of chocolate and peppermint is downright addicting!

 Like peanut butter blossoms, these are really easy to make, although I have found that the chocolate dough is stickier and ends up coating my hands as I roll the balls of cookie dough.
 It’s well worth it for the final result, though.

 P.S.
-Note that these need to chill for at least four hours.
+Note that the Chocolate Candy Cane Blossoms need to chill for at least four hours.
 You don’t want to start making them at, say, 6:30 at night for a Christmas party the next day unless you want to be in the kitchen until 11 p.m.
 You’re welcome.

 - 1 cup unsweetened cocoa powder